+Appendix

-Appendix: Transcription conventions
+Transcription Conventions

-Aunt; Speakers' names or kinship relation to the target child are separated from their utterances by semicolons, followed by a few blank spaces.
-(1.0) Numbers between parentheses indicate length of pauses in seconds and tenths of seconds.
-I A square bracket between turns indicates the point at which there is simultaneity of actions, either in the form of overlapping speech or by concurrent actions (e.g. speech by one person and gesture by another). you have to rea d Underlining is used for emphasis, often accompanied by higher volume. (mh) Material between single parentheses indicates uncertainty of transcription. °(oka-) Material between parentheses preceded by a degree symbol were uttered in low volume or whisper. ((points)) Material between double parentheses provides information about bodily movements. e leaŋa Samoan utterances and expressions are in italics and in reproduce the actual pronunciation.
-The letter 'g' used in Samoan orthography for a velar nasal ('ng' in other languages) has been replaced by the phonetic symbol 'ŋ'. (??)
-Blank spaces inside parentheses with occasional question marks indicate uncertain or unclear talk of approximately the length of the blank spaces between parentheses;
+Aunt: Speakers' names or kinship relation to the target child are separated from their utterances by semicolons, followed by a few blank spaces.
+(1.0)Numbers between parentheses indicate length of pauses in seconds and tenths of seconds.
+A square bracket between turns indicates the point at which there is simultaneity of actions, either in the form of overlapping speech or by concurrent actions (e.g., speech by one person and gesture by another). you have Underlining is used for emphasis, often accompanied by to read higher volume. (mh) Material between single parentheses indicates uncertainty of transcription. °(oka-) Material between parentheses preceded by a degree symbol was uttered in low volume or whisper. ((points)) Material between double parentheses provides information about bodily movements. e leana Samoan utterances and expressions appear in italics and reproduce the actual pronunciation.
+The letter g used in Samoan orthography for a velar nasal (ng in other languages) has been replaced by the phonetic symbol n. (??)Blank spaces inside parentheses with occasional question marks indicate uncertain or unclear talk of approximately the length of the blank spaces between parentheses.
+The equal signs indicate latching, that is, no interval no=no=no between the beginning of one turn (in this case, a monosyllabic expression, no) and the next.

-no=no=no

-The equal signs indicate latching, that is, no interval between the beginning of one turn (in this case, a monosyllabic expression, no) and the next.